MicrosoftDocs/learn/learn-pr/azure/msgraph-extensibility/includes/1-introduction.md

 Azure AD, Microsoft 365, and Microsoft Graph don't expose these properties natively to allow the employees to update their profiles.
 However, the organization also doesn't want to invest in another database.

-You've identified extensibility options available in Microsoft Graph as suited for the data needs of the app.
+You've identified extension options available in Microsoft Graph as suited for the data needs of the app.
 You want to evaluate the available extension options, their suitability to extend user profile data in your team bonding app, and how to use them.

 ## What will we be doing?

 1. You'll use an Azure AD test tenant and an API client to call Microsoft Graph and create custom properties using the available extension options.
-2. You'll then add new properties to store the LinkedIn profile URL, Skype ID, and Xbox gamertag.
+2. You'll then store the LinkedIn profile URL, Skype ID, and Xbox gamertag in the new extension properties.
-3. You'll model the HTTP requests for managing and reading the extensions properties and associated data.
+3. You'll model the HTTP requests for reading and managing the extensions in Microsoft Graph.

 ## What is the main goal?

 By the end of this module, you'll be able to:

-1. Choose an extension option for adding custom properties to Microsoft Graph.
+1. Choose an extension option for adding custom data to Microsoft Graph.
-2. Add, query, and update custom properties and their associated data through Microsoft Graph.
+2. Add, query, and update custom data through Microsoft Graph.
-3. Use data in custom properties to extend your application.
+3. Use the custom data to extend your application.

 > [!NOTE]
 > Microsoft Graph exposes two endpoints - `beta` and `v1.0` where `beta` retrieves the preview version of an API while `v1.0` retrieves the generally available version of an API.
 APIs that are generally available are recommended for production.
-For the exercises in this module, we will use the generally available version of Microsoft Graph APIs.
+For the exercises in this module, you'll use the generally available version of Microsoft Graph APIs.